nortikin/sverchok/docs/nodes/CAD/inset_special_mk2.rst

 - **Custom Normals** - custom normals for inset displacement

+- **Offset Matrix** - Matrix transformation for inset displacement (only if 'Offset Mode' is set to 'Matrix')

 Options
 -------

 - **Offset Mode** - How to interpret inset distance:
   Center: Inset is measured as a proportion between the corners and the center of the polygon
   Sides: Inset is measured as a constant distance to the sides of the polygon
+  Matrix: Inset is computed based on a offset Matrix

 - **Proportional** - Multiply distance by polygon perimeter (only if 'Offset Mode' is set to 'Sides')